alfierushby/markdown-cv/index.md

 \- A-Levels in Mathematics (__A\*__), Further Mathematics (__A\*__), Physics (__A\*__), Computer Science (__A\*__).

 ## Technical Experience
-\- Proficient in C#, Vb.net, JavaScript, CSS and in Lua.<br>
+\- Proficient in C#, VB.net, JavaScript, CSS and in Lua.<br>
-\- Have experience running linux web-servers, such as custom VPNs, setting up Kubernetes, and Docker Severless management and deployment.<br>
+\- Have experience running Linux web-servers, such as custom VPNs, setting up Kubernetes, and Docker Serverless management and deployment.<br>
 \- Have used SQL and NoSQL and integrated into a web-enviroment whilst avoiding obvious security risks.<br>
 \- Explored proper code maintainability and enforced its use in group projects.<br>
-\- Svelte and Express.Js experience creating a functional web app.
+\- Svelte and Express.js experience creating a functional web app.
 ## Projects

 `2022 September - 2023 June`
-__2nd Year Group Project__, *Group Admin* <br>
+__2nd Year Group Project__, *Group Admin & Lead* <br>
 \- Assigned into a team of 7. <br>
 \- Managed attendance, booking of meetings, and writing of reports. <br>
 \- Used communication skills for time management and assigning of tasks. <br>
 \- Headed all meetings, handled task delegation and retrospection, and steered the technical direction of the project. <br>
-\- Understood the importance of the client and tailoring your user stories to their vision.<br>
+\- Understood the importance of the client and tailoring my user stories to their vision.<br>
-\- Created a web app that integrated AR to find and manage items by tagging them, see <a href="https://github.com/ickeyben123/AR">__Repo__</a>, and <a href="https://raw.githubusercontent.com/ickeyben123/AR/documentation/Main%20Report%20Documents/team29-FinalReport.pdf">__Report Here__</a>. <br>
+\- Created a web app that integrated AR to find and manage items by tagging them, see <a href="https://github.com/alfierushby/AR">__Repo__</a>, and <a href="https://raw.githubusercontent.com/alfierushby/AR/documentation/Main%20Report%20Documents/team29-FinalReport.pdf">__Report Here__</a>. <br>
 \- Setup IBM Cloud Kubernetes System and integrated a multi-docker container server managing a Node.js backend connected to a NoSQL database, with a Svelte Frontend. <br>
 \- Has signification contributions to both backend and frontend systems.